The California Consumer Privacy Act (CCPA) is Coming

 - *categories of personal information about the consumer the business disclosed for a business purpose in the preceding 12 months or a statement that it has not disclosed any personal information for business purposes.

 Personal information in California AB 375 is defined as:

-1. information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+1. information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (a household is defined as a person or group of people occupying a single dwelling).
+Personal information does not include information that is de-identified or aggregated from a population of consumers.
 Personal information includes, but is not limited to, the following:

 A “Business” in California in section 1798.140 of AB No. 375 is defined as: